 However, I find this quite unfair.
 Some insist that Disney’s versions are terrible compared to “the originals.”
 Well, I hate to break it to them, but even Grimms’ and Perrault’s versions were not the “originals.”

-And, even Disney fairy tales are changing.
-It is now nearly 100 years since Snow White (if you can believe that!) and just look at the difference between old school Disney, such as Snow White, Sleeping Beauty, and Cinderella, and their newest releases like Brave, Tangled, and Frozen.
+What's more, even Disney fairy tales are changing.
+It is now nearly 100 years since Snow White was released (if you can believe that!) and just look at the difference between old-school Disney and their newer releases like Brave, Tangled, and Frozen.

 Women Were Strong in Fairy Tales